ttjerry/System-analysis/readme.md

 ## This script is used to run a test on your server to get the
 `
--CPU usage level
+- CPU usage level

--TCP connection check
+- TCP connection check

--Kernel version
+- Kernel version
 `